MicrosoftDocs/win32/desktop-src/direct3d12/using-resource-barriers-to-synchronize-resource-states-in-direct3d-12.md

 ---
 title: Using Resource Barriers to Synchronize Resource States in Direct3D 12
-description: To reduce overall CPU usage and enable driver multi-threading and pre-processing, Direct3D 12 moves the responsibility of per-resource state management from the graphics driver to the application. ms.assetid: '3AB3BF34-433C-400B-921A-55B23CCDA44F'
+description: To reduce overall CPU usage and enable driver multi-threading and pre-processing, Direct3D 12 moves the responsibility of per-resource state management from the graphics driver to the application. ms.assetid: 3AB3BF34-433C-400B-921A-55B23CCDA44F ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using Resource Barriers to Synchronize Resource States in Direct3D 12

 To reduce overall CPU usage and enable driver multi-threading and pre-processing, Direct3D 12 moves the responsibility of per-resource state management from the graphics driver to the application.
 An example of per-resource state is whether a texture resource is currently being accessed as through a Shader Resource View or as a Render Target View.
 In Direct3D 11, drivers were required to track this state in the background.
 This is expensive from a CPU perspective and significantly complicates any sort of multi-threaded design.
-In Microsoft Direct3D 12, most per-resource state is managed by the application with a single API, [**ID3D12GraphicsCommandList::ResourceBarrier**](id3d12graphicscommandlist-resourcebarrier.md).
+In Microsoft Direct3D 12, most per-resource state is managed by the application with a single API, [**ID3D12GraphicsCommandList::ResourceBarrier**](/windows/win32/d3d12/nf-d3d12-id3d12graphicscommandlist-resourcebarrier?branch=master).

 -   [Using the ResourceBarrier API to manage per-resource state](#using-the-resourcebarrier-api-to-manage-per-resource-state)
     -   [Resource states](#using-resource-barriers-to-synchronize-resource-states-in-direct3d-12)